adaltas/node-each/doc/index.md

 The return object is an instance of `EventEmitter`.

+The following properties are available:
+-   `paused`
+    Indicate the state of the current event emitter.
+-   `readable`
+    Indicate if the stream will emit more event.
+-   `started`
+    Number of callbacks which have been called.
+-   `done`
+    Number of callbacks which have finished.

-The following properties and functions are available:
+The following functions are available:

 -   `parallel`
     The second argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.
--   `paused`
+-   `times`
-    Indicate the state of the current event emitter
+    Repeat operation multiple times.
--   `readable`
+-   `files`
-    Indicate if the stream will emit more event
+    Emit file paths based on a directory or globbing expression.

 The following events are emitted: